suncoast-devs/handbook/lessons/full-stack-build-an-app/index.md

 We can use this to our advantage in the implementation.
 If the `filter` variable is `null` we simply return the list of all restaurants from the context.
-Otherwise, we add a `Where` method to only include those `restaurant` where the `Name` property contains the phrase in the `filter` variable.
+Otherwise, we add a `Where` method to only include the `restaurant` where the `Name` property contains the phrase in the `filter` variable.

 ```csharp